Back

 Max Successfuloff,

-Let’s imagine, I want to plan a trip to Chicago next month, so I study this dashboard to make a decision.
-First, I need to compare the numbers, see how many people got sick recently and how many of them were hospitalized, whether these indicators are growing or declining.
+Let’s imagine, I want to plan a trip to Chicago next month, so I study this dashboard to decide.
+First, I need to compare the numbers, see how many people got sick recently, how many of them were hospitalized, and whether these indicators are growing or declining.
 Separate bars with different indicators are not enough for me.
 Based on how elements and months are located, it seems the dashboard wants me to compare the numbers by myself; however, this is its task.

 Max Successfuloff,